17cupsofcoffee/tetra-www/docs/tutorial/01-creating-a-project.md

 tetra = "0.6"
 ```

-::: danger
+:::caution
-**If you're developing on Windows**, make sure you've dropped the SDL libraries into your `pong` folder, as described in the [installation guide](../installation.md).
+If you're developing on Windows, make sure you've dropped the SDL libraries into your `pong` folder, as described in the [installation guide](../installation.md).
 Your game won't build or run without them!

 You will also need to distribute `SDL2.dll` with your game if you send it to someone else.
 :::